cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture9.md

-# Fluctuations and an Introduction to Molecular Simulation
+# Fluctuations and an introduction to molecular simulation

 ## Additional Readings for the Enthusiast